tantaman/strut/README.md

 To make a production build of Strut run `grunt build`.
 The resulting build will be location in `Strut/dist`.

+### RELEASE NOTES ###

+v0.5.3 - Positioning and transofmrations of components in edit mode now exactly match the positioning and transformations of components in the final presentation.

+v0.5.2 - Fixed a bug in 0.5.1 where presentation generation did not work

+v0.5.1 - Fixed slide sorting problems

+v0.5.0 - New UI and service oriented back-end

 ### Contributing ###